jronallo/microdata_schemaorg_example/source/other_tutorials.html.md

-Know other resources.
+Know other resources?
 Send an email to jronallo@gmail.com.

 ### Other Tutorials and Resources